What to do

-Follow the guidance below to keep you or your child safe when going to school, youth programs, and playdates.
-For complete detailed information on schools, education and children, See official guidance from the Department of Public Health.
+Refer to the following guidance to keep you or your child safe when going to school, youth programs, and playdates.

-See public health guidance from the Department of Public Health for public, private, and parochial TK to 12 schools.
-Each school or school district will make their own plans to reopen for onsite classes from this guidance.
+Each school or school district will make their own plans to reopen for onsite classes from DPH guidance.

 As schools reopen, distance learning is available.
 Talk to your school about their plan for distance learning.

 Face masks, stable cohorts, physical distancing, and indoor ventilation are most important in stopping the spread of COVID-19.

 All students and staff must wear face coverings while at school.
 Everyone should bring their own although the school will have extras for those who forget.
 Caregivers who are dropping off or picking up children outside the school are also required to wear masks.

 Each school or school district will have their own plans for: